Mainline steam trains in Great Britain: Issues

 The operational risks of steam locomotives on the network were highlighted to the wider public in 2015 following the Wootton Bassett SPAD incident, when a steam charter train passed a signal at danger (SPAD) near Wootton Bassett Junction.
 Although no collision resulted, it led to the major steam train charter operator, West Coast Railways, having their network access license suspended, and then revoked in February 2015 after further issues came to light.
 This resulted in serious disruption of main line steam services due to their being the largest operator in the British steam hauled market by a wide margin.
 Their prohibition was finally lifted in March 2016.
-In June 2016 the driver was sentenced to four months in prison after pleading guilty to breaches of Health and Safety law, while WCRC were fined £260,000 after also admitting to two breaches.
+In June 2016 the driver was given a suspended four-month prison sentence after pleading guilty to breaches of Health and Safety law, while WCRC were fined £260,000 after also admitting to two breaches.

 Due to the popularity of steam trains with the public, trespassing on the railway is seen as a major issue by Network Rail and the British Transport Police.
 The debut of Flying Scotsman resulted in Network Rail having to pay £60,000 in compensation (to train operators) after 59 services were affected by a combined total of more than 8 hours of service delays.
 As a preventive measure, timings of its subsequent trips were deliberately not released to the public, and reminders have been issued that trespass on the railway is a criminal offence and that offenders risk a criminal record and fines of up to £1,000.
 The final last resort would be banning Flying Scotsman from the mainline if excessive trespassing and disobeying railway safety was repeated.